 Which wrist you wear the Blaze on can have an big impact on the kind of data you collect during the day when you're up and moving.
 The Fitbit app sets the default to wearing the tracker on the non-dominant hand.
 If you wear it on your dominant hand (the one you write and eat with), you can adjust that in the Blaze settings on the app.
 This means the Blaze can account for the extra movement.

-There's another thing you can do as well and that's measure stride length.
+There's another thing you can do as well to improve accuracy, and that's measure stride length.
 You can do this by finding somewhere you know the exact distance and counting the steps, then dividing the total distance taken by the number of steps to get your stride length.

 Let Fitbit sort out your stride length